Is it possible to buy a car with a credit card?

 Confirm your dealership accepts credit cards.
 Find out how much they’ll let you charge to a card.
 Policies differ across dealerships, so be sure to do your research ahead of time.

 You’ll want to pay off the amount charged to your card as soon as possible so as not to accrue interest.
-You should also be aware of your credit card limit and whether the amount you’re planning to cover is within it.
+You should also be aware of your credit limit and whether the amount you’re planning to cover is within it.

 Alternatives to buying a car with a credit card

 When it comes to a car purchase, traditional auto loans typically offer more favorable payment terms than credit cards.
 However, if you’re worried about a down payment, you can try tapping into your savings or using cash if it’s available.
-Trading in your current car and putting the purchase price towards your new car may also help lower the overall cost.
+Trading in your current car and putting the purchase price toward your new car may also help lower the overall cost.

 If you don’t have enough funds to cover the down payment, you may want to consider saving until you have enough to do so.
 That way, you won’t end up with unnecessary interest charges and further damage to your credit that could make it more difficult to obtain loans and credit cards in the future.